jackyzha0/quartz/content/blog/Open-Sourcing Tutor-GPT.md

 ![[assets/2 orders magnitude reduced cost.png]]

 It's clear generative AI stands a good chance of democratizing this kind of access and attention, but what's less clear are the specifics.
 It's tough to be an effective teacher that students actually want to learn from.
-Harder still to let the student guide the experience yet maintain an elevated discourse.
+Harder still to let the student guide the experience, yet maintain an elevated discourse.

 So how do we create successful learning agents that students will eagerly use without coercion?
-We think this ability lies latent in base models, but the key is eliciting it.
+We think this ability lies latent in foundation models, but the key is eliciting it.

 ## Eliciting Pedagogical Reasoning

 The machine learning community has long sought to uncover the full range of tasks that large language models can be prompted to accomplish on general pre-training alone (the capability overhang).
 We believe we have discovered one such task: pedagogical reasoning.

 Bloom was built and prompted to elicit this specific type of teaching behavior.
 (The kind laborious for new teachers, but that adept ones learn to do unconsciously.)
-After each input it revises a user’s real-time academic needs, considers all the information at its disposal, and suggests to itself a framework for constructing the ideal response.
+After each input it revises a user’s real-time academic needs, considers all the information at its disposal, and suggests to itself a framework for constructing the ideal response. ^285105

 ![[assets/bloombot langchain diagram.png]]

 It consists of two “chain” objects from [LangChain](https://python.langchain.com/en/latest/index.html) —a _thought_ and _response_ chain.
-The _thought_ chain exists to prompt the model to generate a pedagogical thought about the student’s input—e.g. a student’s mental state, learning goals, preferences for the conversation, quality of reasoning, knowledge of the text, etc. The *response*chain takes that _thought_ and generates a response.
+The _thought_ chain exists to prompt the model to generate a pedagogical thought about the student’s input—e.g. a student’s mental state, learning goals, preferences for the conversation, quality of reasoning, knowledge of the text, etc. The *response* chain takes that _thought_ and generates a response. ^1e01f2

 Each chain has a `ConversationSummaryBufferMemory` object summarizing the respective “conversations.”
 The _thought_ chain summarizes the thoughts into a rank-ordered academic needs list that gains specificity and gets reprioritized with each student input.
-The _response_ chain summarizes the dialogue in an attempt to avoid circular conversations and record learning progress.
+The _response_ chain summarizes the dialogue in an attempt to avoid circular conversations and record learning progress. ^b1794d

 We’re eliciting this behavior from [prompting alone](https://arxiv.org/pdf/2102.07350.pdf).
 Two of Plastic’s co-founders have extensive experience in education, both in private tutoring and the classroom.
-They employed this to craft strong example dialogues that sufficiently [demonstrated](https://github.com/plastic-labs/tutor-gpt/tree/main/data) how to respond across a range of situations.
+They crafted strong example dialogues that sufficiently [demonstrated](https://github.com/plastic-labs/tutor-gpt/tree/main/data) how to respond across a range of situations.

 Take for example a situation where the student asks directly for an answer.
 Here is Bloom’s response compared to [Khanmigo’s](https://www.khanacademy.org/khan-labs):